-Figure 59.
+Figure 62.
 Release Power-Down Sequence Diagram (SPI)

-Figure 60.
+Figure 63.
 Release Power-Down Sequence Diagram (QPI)

-Figure 61.
+Figure 64.
 Release Power-Down/Read Device ID Sequence Diagram (SPI)

-Figure 62.
+Figure 65.
 Release Power-Down/Read Device ID Sequence Diagram (QPI)

-7.33 Enable QPI (38h)
+7.33 Enable QPI (38H)

-The GD25UF64E supports both Standard/Dual/Quad SPI and QPI mode.
-The "Enable QPI (38h)" command can switch the device from SPI mode to QPI mode.
-In order to switch the device to QPI mode "Enable QPI (38h)" command must be issued.
+The GD25LE128E supports both Standard/Dual/Quad SPI and QPI mode.
+The "Enable QPI (38H)" command can switch the device from SPI mode to QPI mode.
+In order to switch the device to QPI mode, the Quad Enable (QE) bit in Status Register must be set to 1 first, and "Enable QPI (38H)" command must be issued.
+If the QE bit is 0, the "Enable QPI (38H)" command will be ignored and the device will remain in SPI mode.
 When the device is switched from SPI mode to QPI mode, the existing Write Enable Latch and Program/Erase Suspend status, and the Wrap Length setting will remain unchanged.

-Figure 63.
+Figure 66.
 Enable QPI mode command Sequence Diagram

-7.34 Disable QPI (FFh)
+7.34 Disable QPI (FFH)

-To exit the QPI mode and return to Standard/Dual/Quad SPI mode, the "Disable QPI (FFh)" command must be issued.
+To exit the QPI mode and return to Standard/Dual/Quad SPI mode, the "Disable QPI (FFH)" command must be issued.
 When the device is switched from QPI mode to SPI mode, the existing Write Enable Latch and Program/Erase Suspend status, and the Wrap Length setting will remain unchanged.

-Figure 64.
+Figure 67.
 Disable QPI mode command Sequence Diagram

-7.35 Read Serial Flash Discoverable Parameter (5Ah)
+7.35 Read Serial Flash Discoverable Parameter (5AH)

-The Serial Flash Discoverable Parameter (SFDP) standard provides a consistent method of describing the functional and feature capabilities of serial flash devices in a standard set of internal parameter tables.
+The Serial Flash Discoverable Parameter (SDFP) standard provides a consistent method of describing the functional and feature capabilities of serial flash devices in a standard set of internal parameter tables.
 These parameter tables can be interrogated by host system software to enable adjustments needed to accommodate divergent features from multiple vendors.
 The concept is similar to the one found in the Introduction of JEDEC Standard, JESD68 on CFI.
-SFDP is a standard of JEDEC Standard No.216B.
+SDFP is a standard of JEDEC Standard No.216B.

-Figure 65.
+Figure 68.
 Read Serial Flash Discoverable Parameter command Sequence Diagram

-Figure 66.
+Figure 69.
 Read Serial Flash Discoverable Parameter command Sequence Diagram (QPI)

-Table 10.
+Table 13.
 Signature and Parameter Identification Data Values (Please contact GigaDevice for Details)